ivanhofer/typesafe-i18n/examples/react/README.md

 ### TypesafeI18n

 When running the [generator](https://github.com/ivanhofer/typesafe-i18n#typesafety), the file `i18n-react.tsx` will export a React component you can wrap around your application.
-It accepts the (optional) prop `initialLocale` where you can pass a locale to initialize the context.
+It accepts the (optional) prop `locale` where you can pass a locale to initialize the context.

 ```jsx
 import React from 'react'